proAIrokibul/Predictive-Analytics-for-Customer-Retention-ML-Models-to-Analyze-Churn-in-ECommerce-Platforms-25803/README.md

 # Predictive-Analytics-for-Customer-Retention-ML-Models-to-Analyze-Churn-in-ECommerce-Platforms-25803
-# Predictive Analytics for Customer Retention: Machine Learning Models to Analyze and Mitigate Churn in ECommerce Platforms

 ## Project Overview

 This project focuses on building **machine learning models** to analyze customer churn and enhance retention strategies for **eCommerce platforms**.
 The goal is to identify customers who are at risk of leaving and develop predictive models to mitigate churn, ultimately helping businesses increase customer lifetime value and improve user satisfaction.